YiyanYang0728/SARS2_host_derived_insertions/README.md

 bioRxiv 2022.01.04.474799; doi: https://doi.org/10.1101/2022.01.04.474799

 ## Acknowledgement
-We would like to thank Sofya K. Garushyants and Eugene V. Koonin for their code on how to perform permutation tests and plot the results provided in [covid_insertions_paper](https://github.com/garushyants/covid_insertions_paper) used in this project.
+We would like to thank Sofya K. Garushyants and Eugene V. Koonin for their code on how to perform permutation tests and plot the results provided at [covid_insertions_paper](https://github.com/garushyants/covid_insertions_paper) which was adjusted and used in this project.